-The Governing Board authorized the issuance of various Series of State of Florida, Department of Transportation Turnpike Revenue Bonds (the "Bonds") by a resolution adopted on October 25, 1988, as amended and restated on May 17, 2005 (the "Resolution"), a copy of which is attached hereto as Appendix E. The Governing Board adopted an amendment to the Resolution in the Forty-eighth Supplemental Resolution adopted on December 4, 2018 (the "Springing Amendment"), a copy of which is attached hereto as Appendix F.
+The Governing Board authorized the issuance of various Series of State of Florida, Department of Transportation Turnpike Revenue Bonds (the "Bonds") by a resolution, the Authorizing Resolution, adopted on October 25, 1988, as amended and restated on May 17, 2005, a copy of which is attached hereto as Appendix E, and as further amended by the Forty-eighth Supplemental Resolution, adopted on December 4, 2018 (the "Amendment"), a copy of which is attached hereto as Appendix F (collectively, "Resolution").

-The Department, by resolutions dated June 17, 2021 and September 3, 2021, requested the Division to issue the 2021C Bonds.
-The Governing Board authorized the issuance and competitive sale of the 2021C Bonds by the Fifty-fifth Supplemental Resolution, adopted on June 15, 2021, and the Fifty-sixth Supplemental Resolution, adopted on September 21, 2021, copies of which are attached hereto as Appendix G and H, respectively.
-The Board approved the fiscal sufficiency of the 2021C Bonds by resolutions adopted on June 15, 2021 and September 21, 2021.
+The Department, by a resolution dated September 3, 2021, requested the Division to issue the 2022B Bonds.
+The Governing Board authorized the issuance and competitive sale of the 2022B Bonds by the Fifty-sixth Supplemental Resolution, adopted on September 21, 2021, a copy of which is attached hereto as Appendix G. The Board approved the fiscal sufficiency of the 2022B Bonds by a resolution adopted on September 21, 2021.